 Cassava Sciences, Inc. (SAVA) Gains But Lags Market: What You Should Know

-Wall Street will be looking for positivity from Cassava Sciences, Inc. as it approaches its next earnings report date.
-On that day, Cassava Sciences, Inc. is projected to report earnings of -$0.41 per share, which would represent a year-over-year decline of 355.56%.
+Investors will be hoping for strength from Cassava Sciences, Inc. as it approaches its next earnings release.
+In that report, analysts expect Cassava Sciences, Inc. to post earnings of -$0.41 per share.
+This would mark a year-over-year decline of 355.56%.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 72.5% lower.
-Cassava Sciences, Inc. is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Cassava Sciences, Inc. is currently sporting a Zacks Rank of #3 (Hold).

 The Medical - Drugs industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 155, putting it in the bottom 40% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 159, which puts it in the bottom 38% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report